 Design and control conversation flow

-Dialogs enable the bot developer to logically separate various areas of bot functionality and guide conversational flow.
-For example, you may design one dialog to contain the logic that helps the user browse for products and a separate dialog to contain the logic that helps the user create a new order.
+In a procedural conversation flow, you define the order of the questions and the bot will ask the questions in the order you defined.
+You can organize the questions into logical groups to keep the code centralized while staying focused on guiding the conversation.
+For example, you may design one module to contain the logic that helps the user browse for products and a separate module to contain the logic that helps the user create a new order.

 In a traditional application, everything begins with the main screen.
 The main screen invokes the new order screen.
-The new order screen remains in control until it either closes or invokes other screens.
+The new order screen remains in control until it either closes or invokes other screens, such as the product search screen.
 If the new order screen closes, the user is returned to the main screen.

 Although it would be great if users always traveled such a linear, logical path, it seldom occurs.
-Humans do not communicate in "stacks."
+People do not always communicate in sequential order.
 They tend to frequently change their minds.
 Consider the following example:

-While your bot may have logically constructed a stack of dialogs, the user may decide to do something entirely different or ask a question that may be unrelated to the current topic.
-In the example, the user asks a question rather than providing the yes/no response that the dialog expects.
-How should your dialog respond?
+While your bot may be procedural centric, the user may decide to do something entirely different or ask a question that may be unrelated to the current topic.
+In the example above, the user asks a question rather than providing the yes/no response that the bot expects.
+How should your bot respond?